python/cpython/Mac/BuildScript/README.txt

         --sdk-path=/Developer/SDKs/MacOSX10.5.sdk

-This requires that the deployment target is 10.5, and hence also that you are building on at least OS X 10.5.
+This requires that the deployment target is 10.5, and hence also that you are building on at least macOS 10.5.
 4-way includes ``i386``, ``x86_64``, ``ppc``, and ``ppc64`` (G5).  ``ppc64`` executable variants can only be run on G5 machines running 10.5.
-Note that, while OS X 10.6 is only supported on Intel-based machines, it is possible to run ``ppc`` (32-bit) executables unmodified thanks to the Rosetta ppc emulation in OS X 10.5 and 10.6.
+Note that, while macOS 10.6 is only supported on Intel-based machines, it is possible to run ``ppc`` (32-bit) executables unmodified thanks to the Rosetta ppc emulation in macOS 10.5 and 10.6.
 The 4-way installer variant must be built with Xcode 3.
 It is not regularly built or tested.

 Other ``--universal-archs`` options are ``64-bit`` (``x86_64``, ``ppc64``),